tableau/connector-plugin-sdk/docs/example.md

 ## ![2]({{ site.baseurl }}/assets/pce-2.png) \*.tcd

-(Optional) You can use the Tableau Custom Dialog (.tcd) file to customize the connection dialog, or your plugin can inherit a dialog from its parent.
+(Optional) You can use the Tableau Custom Dialog (.tcd) file to customize the connection dialog, or your connector can inherit a dialog from its parent.
 For example, if you include <span style="color:red">show-ssl-check box</span> and set the value to "true", the **Require SSL** check box will display on the sign-in dialog.

 ```